-F. PLACEMENT OF DOCUMENTS, EVIDENCE AND STATEMENTS OBTAINED BY PHA the participant's file or work file shall be kept in a secured area.
+Documents and other evidence obtained by the PHA during the course of an investigation will be considered "work product" and will either be kept in the participant's file, or in a separate "work file."
+In either case, the participant's file or work file shall be kept in a secured area.
 Such cases under review will not be discussed among PHA staff unless they are involved in the process, or have information which may assist in the investigation.
 Any notes or documents taken or made by the staff person investigating the case will remain internal work product.
 Any and all communications, documents, notes, recordings, etc. between the PHA's legal counsel and the staff person investigating the case are attorney-client privileged, confidential, and not subject to disclosure.